Roy Solfisburg

-Roy J. Solfisburg, Jr. (September 9, 1912 – April 19, 1991) was the Chief Justice of Illinois for the 1962–63 term and again from 1967 to 1969.
+Roy John Solfisburg Jr. (September 9, 1912 – April 19, 1991) was the Chief Justice of Illinois for the 1962–63 term and again from 1967 to 1969.
 Solfisburg was elected to the Illinois Supreme Court in 1960, the first time in the states history a sitting Justice was defeated by a challenger.
 This created a political stir having a historically Republican candidate unseat a "Daley Democrat".
 As the then youngest Justice his brethren selected Solfisburg as chief justice for the 1962–63 term and in 1967, his colleagues again later elected him to an additional 3-year term as chief justice.
 Illinois Senator Everett Dirksen championed Solfisburg for an opening on the U.S. Supreme Court.
 Both in Illinois and Washington D.C. it was widely reported he was at the top of the U.S. Supreme Court nominee "short list".